Guide to summer theatre in London

 The sheer number of shows, among other fantastic cultural offerings, makes London an incredibly attractive travel destination.
 If you’re thinking of visiting London during the summer holidays, here are some practical tips on what to pack and how best to manage your stay here – including your theatre trips.

-Prepare for all weather eventualities.
+Prepare for all weather eventualities

 The one thing you can always expect with British weather is the unexpected.
 We sometimes have glorious summers here, but we just as often have rain.
 So, make sure you have sun cream and sunglasses, but also a portable, light waterproof jacket (or something like a poncho) and umbrella with you.
+Layers are your best friend!

-Always stay hydrated during your theatre trip.
+Always stay hydrated during your theatre trip

-Get to know the best travel routes to your theatres.
+Get to know the best travel routes to your theatres

 The quickest way to get around London is via public transport – primarily buses and the Tube (or underground train).
 That includes getting into the West End, where you’ll find most theatres.
-So, check out the stations near where are you staying to plan your routes ahead of time, and always include a Plan B in case of transport delays.
+So, check out the stations near where you are staying to plan your routes ahead of time, and always include a Plan B in case of transport delays.

-Leave time to explore the city in between shows.
+Leave time to explore the city in between shows

 Top image credit: Regent's Park Open Air Theatre.
 (Photo courtesy of theatre)